albihasani94/albihasani94.github.io/_posts/2020-10-11-helpful-npes.md

 Besides following with some logging and debugging, which could get complex in a short time, we do not have a way to find which one of the references in the object caused it just by looking at the message.

-Our final goal is to get to something else, the faulty operation.
-In that direction, these two NPE messages are almost identical, offering nothing apart from the line where they happened.
+Our goal is to get to something else, the faulty operation.
+These two NPE messages are almost identical, and don't offer much in that direction apart from the line where they happened.

 That is not so.. *helpful*.